 RECRUIT TRAINING REMINDERS:

-- Cadets must complete BMR and pass Physical Readiness Test (PRT) before registering for RT.
+Cadets must complete Coursework and pass Physical Readiness Test (PRT) before registering for RT.
 The PRT will be administered again as soon as you arrive for RT and you will be sent home if you do not pass

 After successful completion of recruit training, Sea Cadets may choose from a wide variety of advanced training opportunities that are nationally advertised by USNSCC headquarters.
 League Cadets who complete orientation can also participate in specifically tailored advanced training sessions.
 Cost for trainings vary depending on length and type of training.
 See Homeport for details.